Skip to main content

 User Authentication and Authorization

-To configure the jupyter hub with the ESCAPE IAM, you will need to:
+To use the ESCAPE IAM as the JupyterHub authenticator, you will need to:

 1. Register a new client on the ESCAPE IAM instance.